zoomdmartin02/Covid_Vaccine_Analysis/README.md

 The dataset(s) we are utilizing are provided by this organization and consist of (3) related .CSV files, each indexed by a patient ID and consisting of nearly 52,000 records providing various details about the adverse event experienced by the vaccine recipients of the Covid-19 vaccine from PFizer and Moderna starting in 2020 through the first quarter of 2021.

 This project is established to answer the following question,
-> Assuming an adverse reaction to one of the Covid-19 vaccines from PFizer or Moderna, does having a pre-existing condition,  increase the likelihood of death or hospitalization increased by any age groups?
+> Assuming an adverse reaction to one of the Covid-19 vaccines from PFizer or Moderna, does having a pre-existing condition, taking additional medications or having allergies increase the likelihood of death or hospitalization for age group or sex?

 ## Team Members
  - Rima Mehra